gradio-app/gradio/readme_template.md

 $demo_calculator

 You can load a large dataset into the examples to browse and interact with the dataset through Gradio.
 The examples will be automatically paginated (you can configure this through the `examples_per_page` argument of Interface) and you can use CTRL + arrow keys to navigate through the examples quickly.

+### Live Interfaces

+You can make interfaces automatically responsive by setting `live=True` in the interface.
+Now the interface will recalculate as soon as the user input.

+$code_calculator_live
+$demo_calculator_live

+Note there is no submit button, because the interface resubmits automatically on change,

 ### Flagging